Frequently Asked Questions

 What treatment is the patient eligible to receive?

-Low-THC (CBD) and THC- containing medical cannabis products are available in a variety of different forms such as vaporized, capsules, oral liquids, transdermal creams/gels/ patches, suppositories, and smokable/cannabis flower forms.
+Low-THC (CBD) and THC- containing medical cannabis products are available in a variety of different forms such as vaporized, capsules, oral liquids, transdermal creams/gels/patches, edibles, and smokable/cannabis flower forms.
 Routes of administration will vary depending on what is ordered by Wholistic ReLeaf’s certifying physician.
 Pediatric patients are not permitted smokable forms of cannabis unless they have a documented terminal condition.

 What are cannabinoids (CBD)?